gpa/JiraIntegrationTool/README.md

 There is also a .NET Framework version of the host for Windows without the python dependency.

-The browser addon was tested on Firefox and Chrome, but you won't be able to install it on chrome since Google forbids installations outside the web store.
+The browser addon works with Firefox.
+Chrome support is planned but not a priority.

 ## Installation steps

 1. Download the latest release from the [github release page](https://github.com/gpa/JiraIntegrationTool/releases).
-2. Unzip the package and install the .xpi addon by opening it with firefox.
-3. Execute the python script (or the windows executable) without arguments.
+2. Unzip the package and execute the windows executable (or the python script) without any arguments.
 Make sure not to move the files after that or do it again.
-4. You're all set up!
-Although sometimes the native communication does not work right out of the box.
-Make sure to restart your browser and/or device if you encounter any problems.
+3. install the .xpi addon by opening it with firefox.
+4. Click twice the "ping host" link in the options page.
+You should see a succesful pong message after the second time.
+If not, try restarting your browser.
-5. You can modify the checkout logic in the ``actions.sh`` file.
+5. You're all set up!
+The checkout logic can be modified in the ``actions.sh`` file.